 You can read this information guide from top to bottom or jump to a section that interests you.
 Let’s get started.

 If you’re new to cannabidiol, you’ll want to start here.
 Cannabis is known to imbue a wide range of physiological effects.
 These effects come from a group of complex compounds known as cannabinoids.
 Scientists have identified over 100 different cannabinoids, but the two most well-known and well-researched are THC and CBD.
-CBD, or cannabidiol, has become increasingly popular as an ingredient in natural food supplements, offering a variety of potential effects that can benefit the body and mind.
+CBD, or cannabidiol, has become increasingly popular as an ingredient in natural food supplements, offering a variety of potential effects that may benefit the body and mind.
 Take a look at this information to learn more about CBD.